Power of Sleep for Developers - 5 Important Reasons Backed by Science

 The next day you get up tired, and in the afternoon a wave of sleepiness hits you.
 All day long your concentration is low, you eat more than usual and caffeine is the only thing that helps.

+Poor sleep has been linked to decreases in job performance and increases in job-related accidents.
+It leads to mental fatigue and a decline in alertness, learning, memory, thinking and executive functions, all of which affect work performance.
 This one factor has a significant impact on our health, work, and daily functioning.
 The programming profession requires creative thinking, solving complex problems, and constant learning.
 Getting enough sleep is a must.

 Our team believes that the best results come with a relaxed mind.
 In this article, we will show you 5 reasons why getting enough sleep is crucial for your work and everyday life.